ali4j/ewallet/README.md

 - gateway-service (not implemented yet)
 - app-service  (not implemented yet)
 - reports-service  (not implemented yet)
-- Mockbank-service  (not implemented yet)
+- mockbank-service  (not implemented yet)